 Raise awareness and involvement of local communities in the historic and cultural features of the Belfast Hills

-This will involve all facets of the local communities – rural, urban (near and far), working, and recreational.
+This involved all facets of the local communities – rural, urban (near and far), working, and recreational.

-Awareness-raising work will entail face-to-face outreach work, talks and events, publications and projects themed around the landscape, oral history, geology, rivers and healthy use of the hills.
+Awareness-raising work entailed face-to-face outreach work, talks and events, publications and projects themed around the landscape, oral history, geology, rivers and healthy use of the hills.

-Involvement will be gained by volunteering for projects such as local heritage mapping, improving community space and assistance with planning issues.
+Involvement was gained by volunteering for projects such as local heritage mapping, improving community space and assistance with planning issues.

 Create more opportunities for physical, intellectual and sensory access to the hills, recreation potential and local heritage

-The creation of key access and link routes will provide physical access opportunities.
-With an emphasis on disability access, broadening recreation and activity opportunities through new facilities and sites, we will improve existing access.
+The creation of key access and link routes provided physical access opportunities.
+With an emphasis on disability access, broadening recreation and activity opportunities through new facilities and sites, we improved existing access.

-Intellectual access will concentrate on a Schools Landscape and Environment Education Programme, our events programme and one-off heritage visits.
-Visitor surveys and other visitor research will support this.
-Sensory access will focus on sight, sound and touch through expanded access and interpretation, online virtual hills visits and on-the-ground improvements that enhance the aesthetics of the area.
+Sensory access focussed on sight, sound and touch through expanded access and interpretation, online virtual hills visits and on-the-ground improvements that enhanced the aesthetics of the area.

 Ensure that high quality up-to-date training and skills required to address the above are locally available